anu-rock/anurock.dev-v2/src/content/post/wordpress-unicode/index.md

 When I asked to be downgraded to a similar but newer plan (half the cost), I was outright refused. *Technical reasons*, you know.
 Apparently, I would need to purchase new VPS on my own and pay them $80 as a one-time migration fee.

-Eightly dollars for moving a bunch of folders between VPS servers on the same network!
+Eighty dollars for moving a bunch of folders between VPS servers on the same network!
 If that's not extortion, I don't know what is.

 It took me a good couple of sittings, but eventually I was able to move over everything to their cheaper VPS.
 Yeah, I am richer by $48/yr now.